SidOfc/browserino/README.md

 - Added `not` method that allows calling `client.not.firefox?`.
 It simply inverts the original result
 - Added `not?` method which is the opposite of `is?`
 - Added `:mediaplayer` type

-### 30-04-2017 VERSION 4.1.0

-- Changed some internal naming
-- Added ~200 additional browsers / bots
-- Added list of browsers / bots and platforms to the documentation

 ## Installation